un-zynq/zynq-lib/README.md

 2.  **ACC/REJ**: Receiver validates and sends back a signed response.
 3.  **Stream**: WebRTC media tracks are only attached *after* the `ACC` event is registered in the internal `confirmedPeers` map.
 4.  **Violation**: Any incoming stream attempt without a prior handshake triggers a `secure:violation` event and the tracks are immediately killed.

----

-## License
-Proprietary ZYNQ Ultra-Secure Engine.
-Distributed for use with the ZYNQ-lib ecosystem.